Aegis Initiates Coverage on Cidara Therapeutics (NASDAQ:CDTX)

-Aegis started coverage on shares of Cidara Therapeutics (NASDAQ:CDTX) in a report issued on Thursday morning, Price Targets.com reports.
-The firm issued a buy rating and a $9.00 price objective on the biotechnology company’s stock.
+Research analysts at Aegis began coverage on shares of Cidara Therapeutics (NASDAQ:CDTX) in a report released on Wednesday.
+The firm set a “buy” rating and a $9.00 price target on the biotechnology company’s stock.
+Aegis’ price target indicates a potential upside of 252.94% from the company’s current price.

-Other analysts also recently issued research reports about the stock.
-Maxim Group reaffirmed a buy rating and issued a $10.00 price target on shares of Cidara Therapeutics in a report on Friday, November 6th.
-Zacks Investment Research downgraded shares of Cidara Therapeutics from a buy rating to a hold rating in a report on Thursday, January 7th.
-One research analyst has rated the stock with a sell rating and five have given a buy rating to the stock.
-The stock presently has a consensus rating of Buy and a consensus target price of $6.42.
+Separately, Zacks Investment Research lowered shares of Cidara Therapeutics from a “hold” rating to a “strong sell” rating in a research report on Friday, March 5th.
+One equities research analyst has rated the stock with a sell rating and five have assigned a buy rating to the company.
+The company presently has a consensus rating of “Buy” and an average price target of $6.42.

-Cidara Therapeutics (NASDAQ:CDTX) last released its quarterly earnings data on Thursday, February 25th.
-The biotechnology company reported ($0.49) EPS for the quarter, missing analysts’ consensus estimates of ($0.24) by ($0.25).
-Cidara Therapeutics had a negative return on equity of 165.58% and a negative net margin of 662.48%.
-As a group, analysts predict that Cidara Therapeutics will post -1.44 earnings per share for the current year.
+Cidara Therapeutics (NASDAQ:CDTX) last released its quarterly earnings results on Thursday, February 25th.
+The biotechnology company reported ($0.49) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.24) by ($0.25).
+Cidara Therapeutics had a negative net margin of 662.48% and a negative return on equity of 165.58%.
+As a group, research analysts expect that Cidara Therapeutics will post -1.44 EPS for the current fiscal year.

-A number of hedge funds have recently modified their holdings of CDTX.
-Arrowstreet Capital Limited Partnership acquired a new position in Cidara Therapeutics during the third quarter worth approximately $47,000.
+A number of hedge funds have recently made changes to their positions in CDTX.
+Arrowstreet Capital Limited Partnership bought a new position in Cidara Therapeutics during the third quarter worth $47,000.
 Rhumbline Advisers increased its position in Cidara Therapeutics by 37.2% during the fourth quarter.
-Rhumbline Advisers now owns 32,338 shares of the biotechnology company’s stock worth $65,000 after purchasing an additional 8,776 shares during the last quarter.
-GSA Capital Partners LLP acquired a new position in Cidara Therapeutics during the third quarter worth approximately $74,000.
-Strs Ohio increased its position in Cidara Therapeutics by 89.0% during the third quarter.
-Strs Ohio now owns 31,000 shares of the biotechnology company’s stock worth $88,000 after purchasing an additional 14,600 shares during the last quarter.
-Finally, Jeppson Wealth Management LLC acquired a new position in Cidara Therapeutics during the third quarter worth approximately $91,000.
-60.06% of the stock is owned by hedge funds and other institutional investors.
+Rhumbline Advisers now owns 32,338 shares of the biotechnology company’s stock worth $65,000 after acquiring an additional 8,776 shares during the period.
+GSA Capital Partners LLP acquired a new stake in Cidara Therapeutics during the third quarter worth $74,000.
+Strs Ohio boosted its stake in Cidara Therapeutics by 89.0% during the third quarter.
+Strs Ohio now owns 31,000 shares of the biotechnology company’s stock worth $88,000 after buying an additional 14,600 shares in the last quarter.
+Finally, Jeppson Wealth Management LLC acquired a new stake in Cidara Therapeutics during the third quarter worth $91,000.
+60.06% of the stock is currently owned by institutional investors and hedge funds.

 Cidara Therapeutics Company Profile